+Growing juicy berries in your yard is surprisingly easy.
 Growing berries in containers is a great idea for gardeners with limited space as well as those trying to keep 4-footed pests away.
 Most berry plants will grow very well in containers, although you may not get as large a yield as plants grown in the ground.
-Although berry plants do not require a lot of maintenance, many do require some patience.
+While berry plants do not require a lot of maintenance, many do require some patience.
 It can take a year or more for the plants to mature enough to produce a decent harvest.
-Check with your local Cooperative Extension for a list of... varieties that do well in your area.
+Check with... your local Cooperative Extension for a list of varieties that do well in your area.

 Birds and other creatures love berries, too.
 Most gardeners will need to provide some type of protection over the fruit, as it starts to ripen.
 Bird netting or cages built with chicken wire are popular choices.
 Make sure the netting is held up off the fruit, or the birds will reach right through.
 And don't wait until you see the fruits ripening to cover them.
 Birds have different tastes than we do.